lineage-x2-devs/local_manifests/README.md

 Please note, I use ~/android/lineage in this README but you can use whatever folder name you want.

+Also please note that repopick.sh isn't always updated.
+Please check LineageOS Gerrit in case there is changes to repopick topics.

 Starting from zero:
 ---------
     mkdir -p ~/android/lineage